sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

     other
     summary

-##### 3.1.5.1.4 Notes Type - Note - Text

-Note contents are the contents of the note.
+Note contents (`text`) of value type `string` 1 or more characters holds the contents of the note.
 Content varies depending on type.
-Value type is string with 1 or more characters.

 ### 3.1.6 Products Type